 It's unclear if Maximus will assume the servicing duties for current student loan accounts in the DE's Next Gen student loan environment.
 As previously mentioned, it may simply continue to work with defaulted borrowers.

-The Education Department says that if your loans are serviced by a company that's going away, the switch will happen sometime in 2021 or before March 2022.
+The Education Department says that if your loans are serviced by a company that's going away, the switch will happen sometime in 2022.
 And if your account is moved to a new servicer, it says that you'll be given well-advance notice and instructions on how to set up payments.

 How To Contact Maximus Customer Service

 Maximus Federal Services doesn't publicly disclose its contact information on its website.
-I'm sure this will change when they become an official loan servicer in 2021 or 2022.
+I'm sure this will change when they become an official loan servicer.

 Phone number: 1-800-621-3115

 Greenville, TX 75403-5609

 Email/online contact form: Contact form

 Maximus may become a mainstream federal loan servicer down the road.
 But, for the foreseeable future, you shouldn't be hearing from Maximus Federal Services unless your loan is in default.

 To keep that from happening, take proactive steps to stay current with your federal loans like joining an Income-Driven Repayment (IDR) plan or applying for federal forbearance or deferment.